The importance of regular communication for business success

 When employees feel comfortable in openly communicating new ideas, cooperation and innovation will be at an all-time high.
 Staff may be unable to convey their ideas due to limited communication facilities.
 If so, it's likely that the idea will not be implemented to its full potential.
 For example, HR directors are missing a trick if they don't involve IT personnel in choosing new tech for the next big rollout.

-2. Building an effective team
+2. Building an effective team with regular communication

 If open communication within a workplace is encouraged, a more cohesive and effective team will emerge.
 Good communication within a team also tends to boost employee morale.